akesterson/moonlight-skulk/README.md

 See above, once the Chase AI loses you, it should look for you for some time before giving up

-## TODO : Make player harder to "see" when they are in shadows or far away

-The dynamic lighting effect will make certain areas of the map "darker" than others.
-When the player stands in them, they get darker as well.
-This "darkness" factor, as well as how far away the player is, should be taken into account when determining if an AI can "see" the player

 ## TODO : Player should be able to "steal" from people

 The player should be able to get within a certain distance of people, press an action button, and "steal" objects from them